dagrawal429/Portfolio/README.md

 # Divya Agrawal –Portfolio

 🎯 **Welcome!**
-Associate Product Manager with 5+ years of experience in enterprise delivery, product operations, and business intelligence.
-I specialize in streamlining processes, driving cross-functional execution, and translating complex requirements into actionable product strategies.
-My background blends technical fluency with structured thinking—helping teams move faster and smarter across Agile and Waterfall environments.
+With 5+ years of experience in enterprise delivery, product operations, and business intelligence, I specialize in translating complex requirements into actionable strategies.
+I bring a unique blend of technical fluency, structured thinking, and cross-functional leadership—helping teams move faster and smarter across Agile and Waterfall environments.
+Currently pursuing my MS in Information Management at the University of Washington, I’m focused on product strategy, financial modeling, and ethical AI.

 ---